 Volunteering is a great way to be patriotic.
 If you have the skills, you can help to build housing for veterans or others in need.
-You can join in local beautification projects by planting flowers, trees, or cleaning up trash.
+You can join in local beautification projects by planting flowers and trees, or cleaning up trash.
 The Peace Corps and AmeriCorps are always seeking new volunteers with or without certain skills.
-You can also express your patriotism by supporting our troops, or spending time with our veterans.
+You can also express your patriotism by supporting our troops or spending time with our veterans.

 Patriotic States Factors Included to Rank Patriotism

 That does it for this article.
-Let us know if you agree with our rankings or if there are any other factors we should consider below!
+Let us know if you agree with our rankings or if we should consider any other factors below!

 Hi, my name is Kevin and I’m from Pittsburgh, Pennsylvania.
 Choosing products made in America is important to me because it supports local economies, creates jobs, helps the environment, and ensures ethical labor practices.
 I also find that American made products are usually of higher quality so although they’re a little more expensive, you save money in the long run.
 Before starting this website I was in the USMC infantry and nowadays I work on this website as a hobby.